 Nicholas Dyson, PhDProfessor of MedicineHarvard Medical SchoolJames and Shirley Curvey MGH Research Scholar

 Scientific DirectorMass General Cancer CenterGeneticistCenter for Cancer Research

-The Dyson Laboratory studies the role of the retinoblastoma tumor suppressor gene (RB).
-RB is found in most cell types and it enables cells to stop dividing.
-RB is inactivated in many types of cancer; a change that is thought to be an important step in tumor progression.
-We have three main goals.
-First, we want to understand the molecular details of how RB acts.
-Second, we want to understand how the inactivation of RB changes the cell.
-Third, we want to be able to use these insights to target tumor cells.
-There are three general opportunities.
-If we can identify the specific defects that promote tumor development it may be possible to suppress these changes.
-Alternatively, the properties of RB-deficient cells may represent points of weakness that are specific to tumor cells and that can be enhanced.
-Another possibility stems from the knowledge that RB is actually expressed in many tumor cells but it has insufficient activity to stop cell division.
-For these tumors, the challenge is to find ways to enhance the activity of RB.
+The Dyson Laboratory studies the role of the retinoblastoma tumor suppressor (pRB). pRB is expressed in most cell types and its functions enable cells to stop dividing. pRB is inactivated in many types of cancer; a change that is thought to be an important step in tumor progression.
+We have three main goals: we want to understand the molecular details of how pRB acts, we want to know how the inactivation of pRB changes the cell, and we are using these insights to target tumor cells.

 Nicholas Dyson, PhDPrincipal Investigator

-We investigate the mechanisms that limit cell proliferation in normal cells and the ways that these controls are eroded in cancer cells.
-Our research focuses on the retinoblastoma tumor suppressor (RB) and its target, the E2F transcription factor.
+My laboratory investigates mechanisms that limit cell proliferation in normal cells and the ways that these controls are eroded in cancer cells.
+Our research focuses on the protein product of the retinoblastoma susceptibility gene (RB1) and its target, the E2F transcription factor.
 E2F controls the expression of a large number of target genes that are needed for cell proliferation.
-This transcriptional program is activated when normal cells are instructed to divide, but it is deregulated in tumor cells, providing a cellular environment that is permissive for uncontrolled proliferation.
-RB has multiple functions, but one of its most important roles is to limit the activity of E2F.
-As a result, most tumor cells select for changes that compromise RB function.
-Publications in the past year include progress in three different aspects of E2F/RB biology.
+This transcriptional program is activated when normal cells are instructed to divide, but it is deregulated in tumor cells, providing a cellular environment that is permissive for uncontrolled proliferation. pRB has multiple activities but one of its most important roles is to limit the transcription of E2F targets.
+As a result, most tumor cells select for changes that compromise pRB function.
+Our research program spans four different aspects of pRB/E2F biology.

 A post-doctoral position is available immediately in the laboratory of Nick Dyson at the Massachusetts General Hospital Cancer Center in Boston, Massachusetts.
 The laboratory is affiliated with Harvard Medical School and is a member of the Dana-Farber/Harvard Cancer Center.